Andy316C/Work-CMS/README.md

   <div id='desc'>

   ## Description
-  This Application allows you turn view your business's departments , employees and roles from you business database. select the option you would like to implement and the command will be executed on your request
+  This Application allows you to view your business database, to view specific information like departments , employees and roles.
+Select the option you would like to implement and the command will be executed on your request.
   </div>
   <br>